etf-lth/koseki/README.md

 sudo python3 -m pip install -r requirements/production.txt
 ```

 You can also install Koseki as a system service in SystemD.
 Please move or place the Koseki installation at `/srv/koseki`, then make a symlink to the service file.
+Please configure Koseki before starting it...

 ```bash
 sudo chown root:root /srv/koseki -R